surajit1312/Namaste_React/README.md

 # Namaste_React

-This repository is for learning React from Akshai Saini's playlist of Namaste React
+### This repository is for learning React from Akshay Saini's playlist of Namaste React